 My teaching approach: When I started taking lessons at the age of 9, my teachers only wanted to teach me songs and music that THEY liked and I almost quit because of it.
-As a result, I am dedicated to teaching my students the music that THEY love and I use that music to help them understand the fundamentals of music theory and guitar technique.
+As a result, I am dedicated to teaching my students the music that THEY love and I use that music to help them understand the fundamentals of music theory and technique.
 My belief is that music has to be fun as well as educational.
 I am currently offering online lessons only.
 You can learn from the comfort of your own home with one-on-one live video lessons!
-Guitar Techniques: Vocal Accompaniment, Performance, Improvisation, Jamming Skills, Reading Music, Music Theory, Scales and Exercises, Song Writing, Recording and Production, Guidance In Equipment Selection, Slide Guitar, Fingerstyle, Open tuning, Rhythm guitar, Lead guitar
+Teaches: Vocal Accompaniment, Performance, Improvisation, Jamming Skills, Reading Music, Music Theory, Scales and Exercises, Song Writing, Recording and Production, Guidance In Equipment Selection, Slide Guitar, Fingerstyle, Open tuning, Rhythm Guitar, Lead Guitar, Bass Guitar, Ukulele, Drums

 I always remember how excited I felt when I was first learning to play my favorite songs and I love to help share that feeling with others.
 I've watched many of my students grow to be fine musicians and I'm proud of all of them.